asciamanna/asciamanna.github.io/_drafts/follow-consistent-test-patterns.md

 On the other hand, if setup is not an important aspect to the test case (but still required) I favor putting the setup statements in well-named private methods.
 These private methods can then be called from each of the individual test cases.
 While this may seem like a trivial distinction, knowing that only dependency and object-under-test creation happens in the setup method allows developers to focus on each self-contained test case without scanning back and forth between the test case and the setup method.

-## Naming Common Constructs
+## Naming Common Unit Test Constructs
 There are two common constructs to every unit test and it is important that they are always named consistently.
 These are the object under test and the result returned from calling the method under test.
 In my code I name the object under test 'subject' and the result that I assert against 'result.'
 The names may vary from team to team, but it is important to always be consistent.

 ## An Example
-Now let's pull everything we talked about together in an example and describe it.
+Now let's pull everything we talked about together in an example.

 {% gist beb880bacdfa18ad8cd862450cca255b %}

 Starting with the SetUp method notice that it only contains the creation of two objects:

-* The dependency for the object under test, a stub of the IAccountDataAdapter using the Moq library.
+* The dependency for the object under test, a stub of the IAccountDataFacade using the Moq library.
 * The object under test, AccountRepository which is named subject.

 The first thing you will likely notice about the test case itself is that the name of the test is quite long.
 Some may say this is too wordy.
 However, remember unit tests are executable documentation.
 You may find less wordy ways of specifying test cases but there are two very important aspects of naming test cases.